 We woke up 06:00 after a really good night’s sleep.
 Went down to the bar at 08:00 to have cereals for breakfast then we drove to get a view of Severn Bridge before going to Hamswell House for 09:00.
 No need to rush because all the work was done yesterday.

-The catering was provided by a mobile catering truck and a converted double-decker bus.
+The catering was provided by a mobile catering truck and once served you would take your food to a converted double-decker bus where half the seats where turned backards so that tables could be fitted.
 They were parked on level ground at the bottom of the field.
-The bus had had some of the seats removed to make room for the tables and half the seats were turned around creating four-seat tables.

 Victoria and Rhys turned up around 09:30 and we all breakfasted together.
 Gary had other commitments today so we wouldn’t see him until evening.

 We dressed the orangery, a simple out building beyond the east wall.
 Next we redressed the orangery after the lighting crew buggered it up.
 Then we redressed it again after the camera crew buggered it up.
-Finally we redressed it again for no reason that I could explain.
-Much of the rest of the day the four sat around bored stiff.
+Finally we redressed it again for no reason that I can explain.
+Much of the rest of the day the four of us sat around bored stiff.

 ‘Art department!
 Somebody from art department please!!!’